mickem/nscp/docs/docs/about/build.md

 vagrant up -- provision
 ```

-The resultiung packages will be found under packages
+The resulting packages will be found under packages